 If you’d like to visit a spot where you can explore inside, saunter over to the nearby Santa Fe Saloon, the state’s longest continually operating saloon.
 Opened in 1905, this Wild West bar was a fixture for local miners, whether they’d had a rough day or struck it rich.
 When you order a pint (or something stronger), you’ll sit in the very same environment where famed local resident Wyatt Earp ordered his spirits.
 While you’re in town, make time to see a few other key sites, including the Goldfield Historic Cemetery (where Wyatt’s older brother Virgil was once buried), take the Florence Mine Tour for an intimate look at the challenges of pulling precious metals from the earth, and try your hand at mining for chalcedony, serpentine, and more at Gemfield.

 Stargazing in the Cemetery

 Even if you’re getting out of Dodge (or Tonopah as the case may be), try to stay at least until nightfall.
 The sky here is huge and it takes ages for the sun to set, but when it does, wander into the Old Tonopah Cemetery.
-Even though the highway runs right past it, and small houses dot the surrounding hills, the cemetery, with its sunken graves and hand-made headstones, will transport you out of place and time.
-You’ll be so distracted by the myriad stars, that you might not even notice that the only other illumination is a 30-ft. neon clown sign, shining through the darkness.
+Though the highway runs right past it and small houses dot the surrounding hills, the cemetery, with its sunken graves and hand-made headstones, will transport you out of place and time.
+You’ll be so distracted by the myriad stars, that you might not even notice that the only other illumination is a 30-ft. clown sign, shining through the darkness.